mojowen/pizza2thepolls/jobs/digital-communications-manager.md

 ### Qualifications

-This is an mid-level position for someone with some experience with social media management.
+This is a mid-level position for someone with some experience with social media management.
 There is no prior political experience needed for this position.
 The ideal candidate will have:

 - Strong interpersonal skills and desire to communicate proactively regarding projects;
 - Excellent organizational, time management, and problem-solving skills;